SPGryphons/GryphonCTF2016-Challenges/challs/misc/dirtybird/README.md

 # Dirty Bird
+This challenge requires searching on social media.

+## Question Text
 You found a dirty ol' square piece of black paper with a QR code on it, naturally, you become curious...
 Should you scan it?
 Image file located in distrib folder.

 ## Solution